patijoe/football-competitions/README.md

 ## Application Structure

-All the application is organized with connected README.md files which explains each part separately.
+All the application is organized with connected README.md files which explains each part.
 Here are the main application folders:

 - [node_modules/](./node_modules): Project dependencies and development tools.
 - [public](./public):